 The Public System

 Many people opt not to use the public system for a myriad of reasons.
-For example, a person who has a job that provides health insurance coverage may opt to use a private doctor or specialist for antenatal care.
+For example, a person with a job providing health insurance coverage may opt to use a private doctor or specialist for antenatal care.
 Fees can range up to J$10,000 per visit and up to J$20,000 for initial tests.

 Giving birth in a private hospital can cost as much as…